Paulj1989/paulrjohnson.net/content/posts/multilevel-model-r-cheatsheet.md

 -   [Gelman et al. - Applied Regression and Multilevel Models](http://www.stat.columbia.edu/~gelman/armm/)[^6]
 -   [{brms} Vignettes](https://paul-buerkner.github.io/brms/articles/index.html)

-[^1]: There are some minor distinction, but the terms are often used interchangeably.
+[^1]: There are some minor distinctions, but the terms are often used interchangeably.

 [^2]: Does a blog post get to call itself a cheatsheet?